Must-See Holiday Attractions Near NJ

-Your little ones will feel like they’re in The Polar Express on this 90-minute ride, in which they’ll get candy canes and small gifts from Mrs. Claus, and even meet the big, jolly guy himself before reaching “The North Pole."
-Pro tip: These seats fill up fast so make sure you book ASAP. $20 per person; ages 3 and under are free.
+Your little ones will feel like they’re in The Polar Express on ride, especially when they see Mrs. Claus and the elves, and even meet the big, jolly guy himself before reaching “The North Pole."
+Pro tip: These seats fill up fast so make sure you book ASAP. $28 per person.
 Want a Santa train ride closer to home?

 1 Riverside Dr., Camden